ExLibrisGroup/primo-explore-devenv/README.md

 With Docker to ensure the supported version of node is used:
 ```
-docker-compose run web yarn run gulp create-package
+docker-compose run web yarn create-package
 ```

-Or locally if you're willing to take the risk:
+If you're willing to take the risk, you can also create packages locally in your devenv.
+Ensure depencies are installed with `yarn install --frozen-lockfile` to ensure consistency across environments.
 ```
-gulp create-package
+yarn gulp create-package
 ```

 ## Deploys